-3.3.2 Consideration of Alternative Development Options
+3.3.2 Consideration of Alternative Layout Options

-The Applicant shall consider alternative development options including road alignment and layout options for the Project, provide justifications regarding how the proposed development option is arrived at, including the descriptions of the environmental factors considered in the option selection.
-A comparison of the environmental benefits and dis-benefits of alternative options shall be made with a view to recommending the preferred option to avoid and minimize adverse environmental effects to the maximum practicable extent.
-In particular, consideration shall be given to avoid and minimize the potential ecological impacts and human disturbance to the surrounding ecologically sensitive areas, including country parks, SSSIs, conservation areas and streams.
+The Applicant shall consider alternative layout options for the Project, provide justifications regarding how the proposed layout option is arrived at, including the descriptions of the environmental factors considered in the option selection.
+A comparison of the environmental benefits and dis-benefits of alternative layout options shall be made with a view to recommending the preferred option to avoid and minimize adverse environmental effects to the maximum practicable extent.